Incredibly easy to make, aromatic garlic butter noodles with Parmesan.

-While the pasta cooks make the garlic butter sauce.
+- Make sauce: While the pasta cooks, make the garlic butter sauce.

-Give the cubed butter to a small saucepan.
+- Melt butter: Place the cubed butter in a small saucepan.
 Melt slowly, stirring often.
 Let it simmer for about 3 minutes.

-Grate the garlic.
-Give the garlic to the butter and let cook for about 2 minutes while stirring very often.
+- Cook garlic: Grate the garlic.
+Add it to the butter and let cook for about 2 minutes while stirring very often.
 The garlic should get golden.
-Keep an eye on it, it should not get too dark.
+Keep an eye on it; it should not get too dark.